rotundasoftware/underscore-template-helpers/README.md

-Define global template helpers in underscore.
-Example:
+# Underscore template helpers

+This underscore mixin allows you to define global template helpers in underscore, that will be available in all your underscore templates.
+For example:

 	_.addTemplateHelpers( {
 		iff : function( condition, outputString ) {